launix-de/memcp/README.md

 ### Can in-memory databases be used for my web project?
 Yes.
 MemCP is ment as a drop-in replacement for MySQL and will make your application run faster.

-### Why does MemCPu consume less RAM than MySQL even though MySQL is a hard disk based database
+### Why does MemCP consume less RAM than MySQL even though MySQL is a hard disk based database
 In order to run fast, MySQL already has to cache all data in RAM.
 However, MySQL is not capable of compression, so it will consume about 5x the amount of RAM compared to MemCP for the same size of data cache.

 ### Isn't it dangerous to keep all data in RAM?
 What happens during a crash?
 MemCP of course supports some kind of hard disk persistency.
 The difference to a hard-disk based database is that in MemCP you can choose who much IO bandwith you want to sacrifice to achieve full crash-safety.
 In other words: Your accounting data can still be secured with per-transaction write barriers while you can increase the write performance for sensor data by loosening persistency guarantees.

+### What happens if memory is full?
+Usually, the net amount of data in databases is very low.
+You will be amazed, how much data fits into your RAM when properly compressed.
+If that still exceeds the memory of your machine, no problem.
+Simply upgrade your RAM.
+Some VMs allow for live upgrades, but you can also reboot if necessary.

 ### What's the current development status of MemCP?
 We are still in the early alpha phase.
 MemCP already supports some basic SQL statements but it is not production-ready yet.
 The best way to use MemCP in a productive environment is over the internal scheme scripting language where you can hand-craft efficient query plans.
 Contribution to the SQL compiler is of course welcome.